jose-brandao/MDTs/README.md

 Or:
 http://www.gnuplot.info/download.html

-On `plots` folder you have a config to generate each of the graphs presented on the paper.
+On `plots` folder you have a config to generate each of the graphs.

 ## Examples: